The Monmouth County Clerk runs the elections. I am running for

 Most

-people I've spoken to were very unhappy with the choices in last year's
+people I've spoken to were very unhappy with the choice last year between

-they can't win countywide offices.
-They don't try.
+candidates in 37 races which is why they can't win countywide offices.
+They

 Here's why the political system is broken.
 The Republicans